UniMath/agda-unimath/src/commutative-algebra/full-ideals-commutative-rings.lagda.md

     is-closed-under-right-multiplication-subset-Commutative-Ring A
       subset-full-ideal-Commutative-Ring
   is-closed-under-right-multiplication-full-ideal-Commutative-Ring {x} {y} =
-    is-closed-under-right-multiplication-full-ideal-Ring
+    is-closed-under-right-multiplication-ideal-Commutative-Ring A
-      ( ring-Commutative-Ring A)
+      ( full-ideal-Commutative-Ring)
       { x}
       { y}

   is-left-ideal-full-ideal-Commutative-Ring :
     is-left-ideal-subset-Commutative-Ring A subset-full-ideal-Commutative-Ring
   is-left-ideal-full-ideal-Commutative-Ring =
-    is-left-ideal-full-ideal-Ring (ring-Commutative-Ring A)
+    is-left-ideal-ideal-Commutative-Ring A
+      ( full-ideal-Commutative-Ring)

   full-left-ideal-Commutative-Ring : left-ideal-Commutative-Ring lzero A full-left-ideal-Commutative-Ring =
-    full-left-ideal-Ring (ring-Commutative-Ring A)
+    left-ideal-ideal-Commutative-Ring A full-ideal-Commutative-Ring

   is-right-ideal-full-ideal-Commutative-Ring :
     is-right-ideal-subset-Commutative-Ring A subset-full-ideal-Commutative-Ring
   is-right-ideal-full-ideal-Commutative-Ring =
-    is-right-ideal-full-ideal-Ring (ring-Commutative-Ring A)
+    is-right-ideal-ideal-Commutative-Ring A
+      ( full-ideal-Commutative-Ring)

   full-right-ideal-Commutative-Ring : right-ideal-Commutative-Ring lzero A full-right-ideal-Commutative-Ring =
-    full-right-ideal-Ring (ring-Commutative-Ring A)
+    right-ideal-ideal-Commutative-Ring A full-ideal-Commutative-Ring

   is-ideal-full-ideal-Commutative-Ring :
     is-ideal-subset-Commutative-Ring A subset-full-ideal-Commutative-Ring
   is-ideal-full-ideal-Commutative-Ring =
-    is-ideal-full-ideal-Ring (ring-Commutative-Ring A)

-  full-ideal-Commutative-Ring : ideal-Commutative-Ring lzero A full-ideal-Commutative-Ring = full-ideal-Ring (ring-Commutative-Ring A)

-  is-full-full-ideal-Commutative-Ring :
-    is-full-ideal-Commutative-Ring A full-ideal-Commutative-Ring
+    is-ideal-ideal-Commutative-Ring A
-  is-full-full-ideal-Commutative-Ring =
-    is-full-full-ideal-Ring (ring-Commutative-Ring A)
+      ( full-ideal-Commutative-Ring)
 ```

 ## Properties